-Informal action will be considered, where appropriate, to resolve minor disagreements among Out of School Club staff.
+Informal action will be considered, where appropriate, to resolve minor disagreements among pre-school staff.
 This can be achieved at a regular staff management meeting or informally by discussion.

 Disciplinary Procedures

 Where there is a more serious situation which arises, when a dispute cannot be resolved in an informal way or the manager or deputy is dissatisfied with the conduct or activities of an employee, a formal disciplinary procedure will take place.